Problem of Practice

 This inquiry question explores how pre-class learning in a flipped classroom can be designed to promote deeper engagement and better knowledge retention by incorporating meaningful, student-centered strategies.
 By “making it personal,” students connect new content to their own lives, experiences, or perspectives, which increases relevance and helps them process and remember information more effectively.
 Additionally, having students create infographics encourages them to actively organize, visualize, and explain key concepts using flowchart logic and design, rather than passively consuming information.
 Together, these strategies support active learning, help students identify misunderstandings, and lead to stronger comprehension and retention before they come to class.

-• Anticipatory sets that provide strong sparks of curiosity, create relevance, and activate prior knowledge about money, careers, and future goals.
+“Make It Personal” Anticipatory Sets: Which provides strong sparks of curiosity, create relevance, and activate prior knowledge about money, careers, and future goals.

 The target group consists of 11th-grade students developing financial literacy and career awareness through project-based learning experiences.
 Using the “mastery + strands/standards” framework, particularly CFM Financial Tools, students build an understanding of the systems that influence economic choices and opportunities, such as budgeting, income management, and financial decision-making.
 Through activities like the monthly budget infographic, students actively apply these concepts to realistic scenarios, helping them recognize how financial systems impact their daily lives and future stability.
 This approach supports mastery by moving beyond basic knowledge to application, analysis, and personal relevance.